 Mentoring has always been an important part of education and career development.
 In Conflux, we believe that mentoring is an amazing tool for personal, professional and academic growth.
-It is a way to connect and create value for students, universities, alumni, and companies in the industry through personal relations.
+It is a way to connect and create value for students, universities, alumni and companies in the industry through personal relations.

-This guide is for you, as a mentee in the Conflux mentorship program.
-We are happy to welcome you to the second round of the mentorship program, where we have gathered and matched 160 mentors and 160 mentees across different engineering and technical backgrounds.
-We are building on top of our previous experience, with an even bigger program than before; and you will be part of it.
+This guide is for you, a mentee in the Conflux mentorship program.
+We are happy to welcome you to the fifth round of the mentorship program, where we have gathered and matched 130 mentors and 130 mentees across different engineering and technical backgrounds.